 This course has ESRC Doctoral Training Centre accreditation, meaning it can form part of a 1+3 funding opportunity worth up to £18,000 for talented postgraduates.
 Our University is one of only 21 ESRC-accredited Doctoral Training Centres in the UK.

-Our Department of Sociology and Criminology is 2nd in UK for research power in sociology (Times Higher Education research power measure, Research Excellence Framework 2021) and ranked 10th in the UK for Sociology in the QS World University Rankings by Subject 2023.
+Our Department of Sociology and Criminology is 2nd in UK for research power in sociology (Times Higher Education research power measure, Research Excellence Framework 2021) and we’re ranked 73rd globally and top 15 in the UK for sociology in the QS World University Rankings by Subject 2024.

 Why we're great.

-• We are ranked 59th globally and ranked 10th in the UK for sociology in the QS World University Rankings by Subject (2023).
+We’re ranked 73rd globally and top 15 in the UK for sociology in the QS World University Rankings by Subject 2024

 Our expert staff